 A muffled scream is his only response.

 “You don’t want to disappoint my daughter, do you?
 Come now.
 We’re waiting.”

-You tremble in the corner, reaching out for something else to focus on.
-But all you finds is a crazed Boss.
-Maybe two, you wonder.
-“No sympathy, you tell herself.
+Isora trembles in the corner, reaching out for something else to focus on.
+But all she finds is a crazed Boss.
+Maybe two, she wonders.
+“No sympathy, she tells herself.
 “It’s only a monster.
 No sympathy, it’s only a monster.
 No sympathy, it’s only a monster.
 No sympathy, it’s only a monster.
 It’s only a monster.
 It’s only a monster…”

-Your name is Isora.
-You’re the the daughter a gang Boss.
-Your cloak itches.
+Her name is Isora.
+She is the daughter a gang Boss.
+Her cloak itches.